emenmousavi/Network-Traffic-Analysis-Project/README.md

 You can access the dataset for this project from [Kaggle Network Traffic Dataset](https://www.kaggle.com/datasets/ravikumargattu/network-traffic-dataset).

+## Technical Overview

+This project was developed using **Python** with **Pandas** for data manipulation and **Matplotlib** for visualizations.
+The code processes network traffic data, handling missing values and visualizing protocol distributions, packet lengths, and source IPs. **Pandas** was used for data cleaning and organization, while **Matplotlib** created the necessary plots to analyze traffic patterns and potential anomalies over time.

 ## Methodology
 The data was cleaned, and missing values were handled.
 Visualizations were created for:
 - Protocol distribution